mauricioaznar/nestjs-s-todo/README.md

 ## TODO

-* make a proper intersection for CatInputType
+* server validation for properties (required, date, email)
+* client validation for properties (required, date, email)
+* date formatting react
+*

+## Done

 * validate that the user is correct on update and delete (currentUser === todo.user)

-## Done
+* react animations
 * todo move this to currentUser decorator
 * todo maybe add some sort of validation to args { connectionParams:  { authorization: string; }}
 * todo erase cache when logged out of application
+* make a proper intersection for CatInputType
+*

 ## Resources